Hailyee-Ha/SSIMmap/README.md

 ## Functions
 SSIMmap includes the following key functions:

-1) *(ssim_bandwidth)*: This function calculates the bandwidth size for the computation of the SSIM on polygon maps.
+1) **ssim_bandwidth**: This function calculates the bandwidth size for the computation of the SSIM on polygon maps.
 It offers two options for selecting the bandwidth size from two methods:1.square root of N and 2. the best trade-off between bias and variance.
-The function takes as input a shape file(\code {sf} polygon) including columns for the SSIM calculation and returns the two options for selecting bandwidth sizes on the basis of two methods.
+The function takes as input a shape file(\code{sf} polygon) including columns for the SSIM calculation and returns the two options for selecting bandwidth sizes on the basis of two methods.
 It also provides a plot illustrating the bias and variance against the size of bandwidth.

-2) *(ssim_constant)*: This function calculates constants(k1 and k2) for the computation of the SSIM on polygon maps.
-It takes as input a shape file(\code {sf} polygon) including columns for the SSIM calculation and returns the constants on the console window.
+2) **ssim_constant**: This function calculates constants(k1 and k2) for the computation of the SSIM on polygon maps.
+It takes as input a shape file(\code{sf}) including columns for the SSIM calculation and returns the constants on the console window.

-3) *(ssim_polygon)*: This function calculates the SSIM index for a given polygon.
-It takes as input a shape file(\code {sf} polygon) including columns for the SSIM calculation and returns either the global SSIM values  (global=TRUE) or the SSIM values for each given polygon as the local SSIM  (global=FALSE).
+3) **ssim_polygon**: This function calculates the SSIM index for a given polygon.
+It takes as input a shape file(\code{sf}) including columns for the SSIM calculation and returns either the global SSIM values  (global=TRUE) or the SSIM values for each given polygon as the local SSIM  (global=FALSE).

-4) *(ssim_raster)*: This function calculates the SSIM index for raster images.
-It takes as input a image file(\code {terra} raster) and returns either the global SSIM values (global=TRUE) or the SSIM values for each given cell as the local SSIM (global false)
+4) **ssim_raster**: This function calculates the SSIM index for raster images.
+It takes as input a image file(\code{terra}) and returns either the global SSIM values (global=TRUE) or the SSIM values for each given cell as the local SSIM (global false)

 ## Example
 Here is a basic example which shows you how to use the package: